Key Highlights

-Understanding the Austria Dependent Visa
+What is the Austria Dependent Visa in 2026?

 The Austria dependent visa is a type of visa that allows family members to come and stay in Austria.
 The visa sponsor must have a valid work permit or residence permit from Austria to be eligible for this visa type.
 The visa is typically part of Austria's family reunification program, granting the dependent the right to live in Austria alongside their sponsor.
 The visa has a limit of up to 1-3 years, and after that, it can be renewed again as per the requirements.
 The family members can be the sponsor's spouse, children, or legal partner.
-They must have proof of relationship with the sponsor in order to get the Austria-dependent visa.
+They must have proof of a relationship with the sponsor in order to get the Austria-dependent visa.

 Here’s a step-by-step guide for the application process for Austria dependent visa: